 Although the digital workplace’s scope is massive, never lose sight of the fact that its ultimate goal is relatively simple.
 It’s there to make workplace processes more efficient, saving time and saving money, with team collaboration at its heart.
 All of the processes made possible by the technology, such as sharing information, talking to each other, and easily accessing the company’s data, are aimed at streamlining the working day.

 Many businesses believe that digital collaboration platforms can be enabled by simply implementing the relevant technology, telling the workforce which button to press and throwing them in at the deep end.
 In fact, this under-estimates the importance and challenges of achieving optimum collaboration.
-So, it’s important that you set realistic goals for what you want the implementation of digital collaboration in the workplace to achieve.
+So, it’s important that you set realistic goals for your digital workplace strategy.

 Perhaps your objective is to make internal communication simpler, to streamline processes, or reduce costs.
 If the wider workforce isn’t made aware of why digital technology is being introduced, the system can turn into a collaboration tool that is underutilised.